playgen/it-alert/README.md

 # Included Assets:
 - [SUGAR](http://www.sugarengine.org/) is a Social Gamification Backend.
-- ExcelToJsonConverter: is used to convert Excel Localization files to jSON.
+- [ExcelToJsonConverter](https://github.com/Benzino/ExcelToJsonConverter): is used to convert Excel Localization files to jSON, game uses a modified version of the original to handle rich text more efficiently
-- [PlayGen Unity Utilities](git@codebasehq.com:playgen/components/unityutilities.git): is a collection of simple game utilities.
+- [PlayGen Unity Utilities](https://gitlab.com/playgen/unity-utilities): is a collection of simple game utilities.
 - [GameWork](https://github.com/Game-Work/GameWork.Unity) is a game development framework.
 - [Photon](https://www.photonengine.com/en/OnPremise) Game Server Backend.

 todo ECS, Simulation, etc

 # Cloning
-When a fresh clone of the repository has been taken the following script should be executed to set up the required symbolic links for the Unity build process: \Tools\CreateLibJunctions.bat

-If this completes correctly you will have 2 symlinks \Unity\Assets\Gamework and \Unity\Assets\SUGAR

-When the project is cloned the ECS solution will need to be opened to perform a NuGet package restore, this will only need to be repeated if the ECS is updated with new package dependencies.
+- When the project is cloned the ECS solution will need to be opened to perform a NuGet package restore, this will only need to be repeated if the ECS is updated with new package dependencies.

-If cloning via SourceTree or another graphical git tool the submodules must be manually opened to force the LFS content to be pulled.
+- If cloning via SourceTree or another graphical git tool the submodules must be manually opened to force the LFS content to be pulled.

 # Development:
 ## Requirements: